Satyakam Anand

-Satyakam Anand (born 11 July 1977) is an Indian actor, known for working in Bollywood and Bhojpuri films.
+Satyakam Anand (born 11 July 1977) is an Indian actor, known for working in Bollywood.
+He tried to get admission into National School of Drama for three years, but remained unsuccessful for different reasons.
 He made his debut with the film, Dvandva (2009).
-Later, he appeared in films like Gangs of Wasseypur (2012) and Shorts (2013).
+Later, he appeared in films like Gangs of Wasseypur (2012), Shorts (2013) and Masaan.
 In 2020, he appeared in a TV show called "Mere Sai".
+He also worked in a movie Sherni (2021) along with Vidya Balan and Vijay Raj.

 Early life

 Satyakam was born in a small town Arrah in Bihar.
 At the age of 19, he started theatre and took part in almost all major drama/theatre competitions that were conducted all over North India.